dynatrace-wwse/enablement-business-observability/lab-guide/content/03_bizevents_logs/02_bizevents_log_pipeline_data_validation/index.md

 ### Query Business Events in Dynatrace

-In the Notebook App, execute the below DQL query, which retrieves the buisness events for `astroshop.fraudcheck.success` step.
+Using the Notebook's App, execute the below DQL query, which retrieves the buisness events for `astroshop.fraudcheck.success` step.

 DQL:
 ```sql